 Selene was soon constrained to the catacombs beneath the Hellfire Club mansion by Margali Szardos and the Shadow Hunters.
 She gained limited mobility, however, from an alliance with Donald Pierce.
 When the X-Men, including Emma Frost and Rachel Summers, arrived during a membership change in the Hellfire Club, Selene plotted to use Rachel to completely free herself.
 She followed Rachel to Hong Kong via a transmat device and saved her from being corrupted by a telepathic agent of Courtney Ross, who was vying to become the next White Queen.
 This was only a prelude to Selene possessing Rachel's mind, but Marvel Girl proved too strong for Selene and expelled her, keeping Selene trapped for a time beneath the Hellfire Club headquarters

 She is next seen with the resurrected Thunderbird and Frost's former pupil Negasonic Teenage Warhead discussing the fate of her disciples.
-As Selene concludes the conversation, her Inner Circle returns with both the athame and Warpath in custody.
+As Selene concludes the conversation, her Inner Circle returns with both the Athame and Warpath in custody.
 Bard proceeded to implore Selene's forgiveness for his betrayal those many lifetimes ago while proclaiming his undying love.
-Selene regarded him endearingly.
-At first.
-Admitting that Eliphas had always been her true love, he was also her greatest disappointment.
+Selene regarded him endearingly, at first, then admitting that Eliphas had always been her true love and also her greatest disappointment.
 With that scathing reprimand still on her lips, she stabbed Eliphas through the heart with her ceremonial dagger, to the great delight of her current lover Wither.

 Athame in hand, she consolidated her re-animated army to contend with X-Force, who was coming to finish the battle, and Selene.
 With X-Force occupied against the attacking dead, Selene summons her Inner Circle to commence the ritual that will at long last transform her into the dark goddess she had long desired to be.